 This procession started from the Church of Santa Lucia and it ended in the cathedral where the participants offered traditional gifts to their patron saint.
 This parade used to be magnificent!
-Its participants wore their finest clothes, passed through cheering crowds and were preceded by drums and by the ringing of all the town’s bells.
-The Cavalcata of Assunta was important because it was a display of the wealth and power of the ancient State of Fermo.
+Its participants wore their finest clothes and were preceded by drums and by the ringing of all the town’s bells.
+The Cavalcata was important because it was a display of the wealth and power of the ancient State of Fermo.

 WHEN TAKES PLACE THE CAVALCATA OF ASSUNTA?

-On morning of the 15th of August, a horse race, called “Corso del Palio” or “Corso dei Bàrberi” was held.
 The winner received a fine drape made from the most expensive fabrics and by the best craftsmen of the city.
-After the race, a mass was held at the cathedral and in the afternoon the people celebrated with medieval games, called the “hastidilium” (the game of the ring) and “ludus tauri” (the game of the bull).
+After the race, a mass was held at the cathedral.
+In the afternoon the people celebrated with medieval games, called the “hastidilium” (the game of the ring) and “ludus tauri” (the game of the bull).

 OTHER EVENTS IN FERMO, MARCHE

 Additionally, many other events take place in Fermo in July and August to celebrate the festival.
-Fermo prides itself on its long history and in this period it holds drumming shows, medieval archery, historical parades and medieval ceremonies.
+Fermo prides itself on its long history and in this period it holds drumming shows, medieval archery and medieval ceremonies.